darnstrom/ecc24-sf/README.md

 # ECC24
-This repository contains code to reproduce the experiments in the [ECC24](https://ecc24.euca-ecc.org/) contribution *Stealthy Deactivations of Safety Filters*.
+This repository contains code to reproduce the experiments in the [ECC24](https://ecc24.euca-ecc.org/) contribution **Stealthy Deactivation of Safety Filters**.

 ## Generating results
 The code requires that [Julia](https://julialang.org/) is installed.
 If Julia is installed, run the following command in a terminal: